krishna-raz/VoCo-GDSC/README.md

    <h2 align="center">How to Use 🤔</h2>

+- Clone the Git repository using git clone https://github.com/yourusername/MyInventoryApp.git
+- Open the project in Android Studio
+- Run the app on an emulator or physical device
    ```
    - Clone this repository:
    $ git clone https://github.com/

    - Enter in directory:
    $ cd calculator
    - For install dependencies: